thelogicalgrammar/compositionalModes/README.md

 ## Communication

-In each communicative event, the speaker sees a full world while the listener sees the int components of each entity.
-The speaker sends a signal and based on the signal the listener gives a probability to each object being a target.
+In each communicative event, the speaker sees a full world while the listener sees just the `int` components of each entity.
+In other words, the `ints` are common ground, while the `bools` are only known by the speaker.
+The possible contexts are the possible assignments of `bool` values to the individuals.
+The speaker sends a signal that excludes some possible contexts from the common ground.
 E.g. a possible sentence could mean the English 'Every even object is a target'.
-This is not the usual discriminative task, but rather closer to the descriptive task.
+This is not the usual discriminative task, but rather closer to a descriptive task.
+The model also supports a basic version of pragmatics.

 ## The language

 ### Syntax

 The syntax consists just of binary-branching trees.
-The syntax is semantically transparent: only those sentences that are meaningful according to the composition function are well-formed (see semantics below).
+The syntax is determined by semantic composability: only those sentences that are meaningful according to the composition function are well-formed (see semantics below).
+Composability in turn can only depend on the types (but not necessarily in the obvious function application way!), and not e.g., on the content.

 ### Semantics

 The semantic system has two components.

-The lexical interpretation function: assigns a meaning to each word in the language.
-The meanings are intensional, meaning that their types is function from a 'world' to some extension.
+1. The lexical interpretation function: assigns a meaning to each word in the language.
+The meanings are intensional, meaning that their types is function from a context to some extension.
+Meanings have to compose so that at the top we always get a proposition (type `<s,t>`) which gets evaluated on every possible context to compute communicative success in a turn of the description game.

-The composition function: constructs the meaning of a whole sentence by recursively taking the meaning of two nodes of the tree and returning a meaning.
+2. The composition function: constructs the meaning of a whole sentence by recursively taking the meaning of two nodes of the tree and returning a meaning.

 ### Type system